Hopes: Estimators#

 [x] Implement Self-Normalized Per-Decision Importance Sampling (SNPDIS) estimator

-[ ] Implement Doubly Robust (DR) estimator
+[x] Implement Doubly Robust (DR) estimator

 Implemented estimators#